Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Abstract

 \section{Abstract}

-Recently, it has been argued that a new $\gamma$-soft rotational spectrum emerges in the interacting boson model with \textrm{SU(3)} higher-order interactions, opening up new approaches to understand the $\gamma$-softness in realistic nuclei.
-In a previous paper, $\gamma$-softness with degeneracy of the ground and quasi-$\gamma$ bands is observed, which displays a \textrm{O(5)} partial dynamical symmetry.
+\textbf{Abstract:} Recently, it has been argued that a spherical-like spectrum emerges in the SU3-IBM, opening up new approaches to understand the $\gamma$-softness in realistic nuclei.
+In a previous paper, $\gamma$-softness with degeneracy of the ground and quasi-$\gamma$ bands was observed.
 In this paper, another special point connected with the middle degenerate point is discussed, which is found to be related with the properties of $^{196}$Pt.
 This emergent $\gamma$-softness has also been shown to be important for understanding the prolate-oblate asymmetric shape phase transition.
 The low-lying spectra, $B(E2)$ values and quadrupole moments in $^{196}$Pt are discussed showing that the new model can account for several observed features.
+This is the first part of the discussions on the $\gamma$-soft-like spectrum of $^{196}$Pt.